Prospa Review for Potential Borrowers

 Using a smart proprietary technology platform and a simple online application process, Prospa gives small business owners a fast and easy way to access finance and has already provided loans to thousands of Australian small businesses.

-For loans up to $100,000, Prospa does not take “security” for clients to access loaned funds up to this amount for either their standard loan or line of credit.
+Unsecured loans are offered up to $100,000.
+Prospa does not take “security” for clients to access loaned funds up to this amount for either their standard loan or line of credit.
 Security is required if clients fail to adhere to their loan contract document and for loans of over $100,000.
 Prospa takes security in the form of a charge over assets.
 Prospa does not generally take a mortgage over a borrower’s home, although it could be considered as part of the asset-based securitisation process.

 Prospa business loans have no compounding interest, no penalties for early repayment and no additional fees (as long as clients keep up with repayments on time – missed repayment fees are common in the industry).